pazcm/physiotherapy-centre/README.md

 #### Credits

 ###### Issues
-The following sites were used as resources to get css snippets, debug css and get utilities.
+The following sites were used as resources to research about issues, get css snippets, debug css and get utilities.

 - http://stackoverflow.com/
 - http://animista.net/play/text